-WARNING: The roadside rear window is designed as an escape window.
+ENING: The roadside rear window is designed as an escape window.
 To escape, pull in on the two red latches at the bottom.
 The complete window sash will swing out to allow easy exit.
-The pleated shade is opened by sliding straight up.
+Sliding straight up opens the pleated shade.
 The window operation should be checked each trip and explained to all traveling companions.